makrai/notes/rafailov2305-direct-pref-opt.md

       without drifting too far from the original model
 * we introduce a new parameterization of the reward model in RLHF that
   * enables extraction of the corresponding optimal policy in closed form, allowing us to solve the standard RLHF problem with only a simple classification loss
   * Direct Preference Optimization (DPO), the resulting algorithm we call
   * stable, performant, and computationally lightweight
   * no need for sampling from the LM during fine-tuning or performing
   * no significant hyperparameter tuning
 * experiments show that DPO can fine-tune LMs to align with human preferences as well as or better than existing methods
-  * fine-tuning with DPO exceeds proximal policy optimization (PPO)-based RLHF in ability to control sentiment of generations, and
+  * exceeds proximal policy optimization (PPO)-based RLHF in ability to control sentiment of generations, and
   * matches or improves response quality in summarization and single-turn dialogue
   * substantially simpler to implement and train

 # 2 Related work

-* Self-supervised language models of increasing scale learn to complete some
+* Self-supervised language models of increasing scale
-  * zero-shot [31] or with few-shot prompts [6, 25, 11].
-However, their
+  * zero-shot [31] or few-shot prompts [6, 25, 11]
 * instruction-tuning
-  * performance on downstream tasks and alignment with user intent can be significantly improved by fine-tuning on datasets of instructions and humanwritten completions [23, 36, 13, 39].
-This ‘
+  * performance on downstream tasks and alignment with user intent can be significantly improved by fine-tuning on datasets of instructions and humanwritten completions [23, 36, 13, 39]
-  * enables LLMs to generalize to instructions outside of the instruction-tuning set and generally increase their usability [13].
-Despite
+  * enables LLMs to generalize to instructions outside of the instruction-tuning set and generally increase their usability [13]
-* fine-tuned LLMs with datasets of human preferences, improving
+* fine-tuned LLMs with datasets of human preferences
-  * relative human judgments of response quality are often easier to collect than expert demonstrations, and thus subsequent works have
+  * relative human judgments of response quality are often easier to collect than expert demonstrations
   * in translation [18], summarization [38, 49], story-telling [49], and
     instruction-following [26, 32]
   * steps
-    * first optimize a neural network reward function for compatibility with the dataset of preferences under a preference model such as the Bradley-Terry model [5], then
+    * first optimize a neural network reward function for compatibility with the dataset of preferences under a preference model such as the Bradley-Terry model [5]
     * fine-tune a language model to maximize the given reward using reinforcement learning algorithms, commonly REINFORCE [45], proximal policy optimization (PPO; [37]), or variants [32]
 * A closely-related line of work leverages
-  LLMs fine-tuned for instruction following with human feedback to generate additional synthetic preference data for targeted attributes such as
+  LLMs fine-tuned for instruction following with human feedback to generate additional synthetic preference data for targeted attributes
   * attributes eg safety or harmlessness [2], using only
   * weak supervision from humans in the form of a text rubric for the LLM’s annotations.
 These methods represent
-  * a convergence of two bodies of work: one body of work on
+  * a convergence of two bodies of work
-    * training language models with reinforcement learning for a variety of objectives [33, 27, 46] and another body of work on
+    * training language models with reinforcement learning for a variety of objectives [33, 27, 46]
     * general methods for learning from human preferences [12, 19]
-* Despite the appeal of using relative human preferences, fine-tuning large
+* the appeal of using relative human preferences
-* reinforcement learning remains a major practical challenge;
+* hE reinforcement learning remains a major practical challenge
 * we: a theoretically-justified approach to optimizing relative preferences without RL
 * not language